tektechnologies/Instructor-Prep/201/class-05.md

         - Code out the first problem with students so they have an understanding of what is asked of them.
         - Confirm what the function needs to return to meet the test requirements.
-        - Point out after question 2 they are NOT allowed to use the arthmetic operators.
+        - Point out after question 2 they are NOT allowed to use the arithmetic operators.
         - Students should not touch the test file!
     - Lab05b review:
         - Point out where they should be navigating to in GitHub for deployment.